airbytehq/airbyte/docs/architecture/incremental.md

 ]
 ```

-In the next sync the delta contains the following record:
+In the next sync, the delta contains the following record:

 ```javascript
     { "name": "Louis XVII", "deceased": false, "updated_at": 1785 }
 ```

-At the end of this incremental sync the data warehouse would now contain:
+At the end of this incremental sync, the data warehouse would now contain:

 ```javascript
 [